OIDC Basics

 email_verified true

-claims is the paramater to add claims.
+You can use the claims parameter to add claims.
 The request will be constructed as follows.

 -H 'Content-Type: application/json' \